The Week in Pictures: Nov. 8 - 15

 A health worker waits to handle a new unconfirmed Ebola patient at a newly built MSF (Doctors Without Borders) supported Ebola treatment center in Bunia, Democratic Republic of the Congo, on Nov.
 7.

-The death toll from an Ebola outbreak in eastern Democratic Republic of Congo has risen to more than 200, the health ministry said on Nov.
+The death toll from an Ebola outbreak in eastern Congo has risen to more than 200, the health ministry said on Nov.
 10.

 Photo made available on Nov.
 12.

-Dozens of transgender women and gay men in the caravan move through Mexico with hopes of seeking asylum in the United States have banded together for protection — not from the uncertainty of a journey fraught with danger from the gangs who prey on migrants, but from their fellow travelers.
+Dozens of transgender women and gay men in the caravan have banded together for protection — not from the uncertainty of a journey fraught with danger from the gangs who prey on migrants, but from their fellow travelers.

-People gather during a vigil to pay tribute to the victims of a shooting in Thousand Oaks, California, on Nov.
+A vigil pays tribute to the victims of a shooting in Thousand Oaks, California, on Nov.
 8.

 A Marine veteran clad in black and armed with a .45-caliber Glock handgun shot his way into a Southern California bar crowded with college students and unleashed hell before turning the gun on himself, officials said.